petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

    Avoid specifying site names whenever possible.

-   Do not use `p_p_auth` values in URLs, as they are session-specific and are not be valid in different contexts.
+   Do not use `p_p_auth` values in URLs, as they are session-specific and are not valid in different contexts.

 ### Async Action

-Async actions are designed to operate behind the scenes, allowing complex or time-consuming operations to be carried out in the background while users continue interacting with the application.
+Async actions operate behind the scenes, allowing complex or time-consuming operations to be carried out in the background while users continue interacting with the application.

 ![Available options for the Async type.](./data-set-view-actions/images/03.png)

 To create an async action,

-1. Under the Action Behavior section, select *Async* as the Type.
+1. Under Action Behavior, select *Async* as the Type.

-1. Specify the *URL* for the REST endpoint where the selected method is implemented, and select the *Method*: Delete, Get, Patch, or Post.
+1. Specify the *URL* for the REST endpoint where the selected method is implemented and select the *Method*: Delete, Get, Patch, or Post.

 1. (Optional) Enter a *Headless Action Key* to link an action with a headless endpoint and verify if users have the required permissions for the specific action method.
 Ensure the key matches or is compatible with the selected method.